UNINETTSigma2/documentation/code_development/building.md

 compiler flags.
 The Intel development team have already selected a very good set of flags and just a simple *-O3* flag will provide quite good choice.
 The compiler comes with a set of default optimisation flags already set.
-Just invoking the compiler without any such flags will generate reasonbly good code.
+Just invoking the compiler without any such flags will generate reasonably good code.

 The flag for OpenMP is very often needed : *-qopenmp* and must be used in both compiling a linking.